leandromoreira/digital_video_introduction/README.md

 ### B Frame (bi-predictive)

-What about referencing past and future frames to provide even a better compression?!
+What about referencing the past and future frames to provide even a better compression?!
 That's basically what a B-frame is.

 ![ball 1](/i/smw_background_ball_1.png "ball 1") <-  ![ball 2](/i/smw_background_ball_2_diff.png "ball 2") -> ![ball 3](/i/smw_background_ball_3.png "ball 3")